Muneerali199/sahayak-sikshak/README.md

 Sahayak Teacher comes packed with a suite of powerful, AI-driven features:

-*   **Localized Content Generation:** Instantly create hyper-local educational content, stories, and examples in various Indian languages from a simple prompt.
+*   **Interactive Storyteller:** Bring stories to life!
+Generate a unique, multi-sensory story from a single prompt, complete with distinct character voices, synchronized audio narration, and custom illustrations.
+*   **Audio-Visual Explanation:** Generate a complete audio-visual lesson on any topic, including a spoken explanation in multiple languages, a custom-designed visual aid, and the full text script.
+*   **Audio-Based Reading Assessment:** Assess a student's reading fluency and accuracy by having them read a passage and recording their voice.
+The AI provides a full report, including a transcription, feedback, and a list of mispronounced words.
 *   **Differentiated Materials:** Automatically generate multiple versions of a worksheet from a single textbook page image, tailored to different student grade levels.
+*   **AI-Powered Weekly Lesson Planner:** Automate the creation of detailed, structured weekly lesson plans.
+Just provide the topic, grade level, and learning objectives.
 *   **Instant Knowledge Base:** Get simple, clear, and accurate explanations for complex student questions.
 Supports both text and voice input in multiple languages.
 *   **Visual Aid Design:** Describe a concept, and the AI will generate a simple, effective visual aid (like a line drawing or chart) that can be easily replicated on a blackboard.
-*   **AI-Powered Weekly Lesson Planner:** Automate the creation of detailed, structured weekly lesson plans.
-Just provide the topic, grade level, and learning objectives.
-*   **Audio-Visual Explanation:** Generate a complete audio-visual lesson on any topic, including a spoken explanation, a visual aid, and a text script.
-*   **Audio-Based Reading Assessment:** Assess a student's reading fluency and accuracy by having them read a passage and recording their voice.
-The AI provides a full report, including transcription, feedback, and mispronounced words.
 *   **On-the-Fly Educational Game Generation:** Instantly create fun and engaging educational games for any topic and grade level, complete with rules and material lists.
-*   **Interactive Storyteller:** Bring stories to life!
-Generate a unique, multi-sensory story with distinct character voices and custom illustrations from a single prompt.
+*   **Localized Content Generation:** Instantly create hyper-local educational content, stories, and examples in various Indian languages from a simple prompt.

 ## 🛠️ Tech Stack